ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/uz_Trajectory/uz_Trajectory.rst

 Designed by
 -----------

-Robert Zipprich (Universität Kassel / EMA) in 10/2023
+Robert Zipprich (University of Kassel Kassel / EMA) in 10/2023